brandaop/Dokucraft/README.md

 # Dokucraft
 Dokucraft textures (Mostly Mod Supports) worked on (at least in part) by me.

 This will include old stuff I have but may not necessarily have made.
-If you see anything that is not mine on here, tell me and I will acredit you accordingly.
+If you see anything that is not mine on here, tell me and I will accredit you accordingly.